-In addition, as part of the transition to the full implementation of the new quality assessment arrangements in England and Northern Ireland, those providers that were scheduled for QAA Higher Education Review (HER) in 2016-17 and have not had two or more successful reviews under the previous quality assessment arrangements will also receive a Quality Review Visit.
+Providers that were scheduled to receive a Higher Education Review, and have not had two or more successful reviews, under the previous quality assessment arrangements, will also receive a QRV.